 UW-Madison does not provide voluntary, confidential crime reporting for the purposes of including crime statistic disclosures in the ASR.
-As a matter of policy, UW-Madison directs people to report Clery crimes to UWPD, the Dean of Students Office, the Sexual Misconduct Resource and Response Program or the Office of Human Resources - Workforce Relations for the purpose of including a statistic in UW-Madison's ASR; though people may report crimes to any Campus Security Authority.
+As a matter of policy, UW-Madison directs people to report Clery crimes to UWPD, Office of Student Assistance and Support, the Sexual Misconduct Resource and Response Program or the Office of Human Resources - Workforce Relations for the purpose of including a statistic in UW-Madison's ASR; though people may report crimes to any Campus Security Authority.
 However, UW-Madison may be obligated to investigate when there is a report of sexual assault, domestic violence, dating violence and/or stalking.